jimporter/mettle/doc/install.md

 You can also specify `PREFIX` to change where mettle is installed.

-## Running tests
+## Testing mettle

+Mettle's own tests are written entirely in mettle.
+(It wouldn't be a very good test framework otherwise!)
 To build and run all the tests, just call:

 ```sh
 make test